kaltura/playkit-js-seo/README.md

 By incorporating structured data, the plugin helps search engines understand and interpret video content more effectively.
 This can lead to improved SEO rankings and enhanced visibility in search engine results.

-It relies on [kaltura player] core API for getting metadata and listing for player events.
+It relies on [kaltura player] core API for getting video metadata and listing for player events.

 playkit-js-seo is written in [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using [Webpack].